Lagaba: Location

 The precise location of Lagaba is unknown to this day.
-The first thorough investigation into the location of Lagaba was undertaken by Leemans, on the basis of tablets kept in Leiden.
+The first thorough investigation into the location of Lagaba was undertaken by Leemans, on the basis of tablets kept in Leiden, suggesting that Lagaba lay on a waterway (possibly the Shatt en-Nil canal) between Babylon and Kutha in the vicinity of Kutha.
 By reviewing a tablet from Lagaba kept in Yale, Tammuz in 1996 concluded it to be 15 km North-north-east of the city of Babylon, on the western bank of the Euphrates River.